 Yoga has several physical, emotional, and spiritual advantages for pregnant women.
 In a word, Pre-Natal Yoga is intended to provide you with a toolbox of strategies and tactics for coping with your pregnancy, childbirth, and even the difficult days, weeks, and months following your baby's birth.
-People who do Prenatal Yoga are better prepared to deal with both the delivery of the baby and the healing period afterward.
+People who do Prenatal Yoga are better prepared to deal with the baby's delivery and the healing period afterward.

 Yoga is a practice that aims to improve blood flow and respiration while also strengthening the body as a whole.
-All of these factors are taken into account when calculating the benefits to pregnant women.
-Blood flow is essential for ensuring that your body gets all of the nutrients and oxygen it need to all of the organs that require it.
-Infant may become greedy and squander these resources, or the baby may be deprived of what it requires to grow.
-By strengthening the pelvic floor muscles, the greater strength will aid in delivery.
-This has the ability to reduce the length of labor and the time it takes for the vaginal passage to recuperate after birth.
-There is even proof that increased blood flow to the skin aids in the prevention and/or recovery of stretch marks.
+All of these factors are considered when calculating pregnant women's benefits.
+Blood flow is essential for ensuring that your body gets all the nutrients and oxygen it needs to all the organs that require it.
+The infant may become greedy and squander these resources, or the baby may be deprived of what it requires to grow.
+By strengthening the pelvic floor muscles, greater strength will aid in delivery.
+This can reduce the length of labor and the time it takes for the vaginal passage to recuperate after birth.
+There is even proof that increased blood flow to the skin aids in preventing and recovery of stretch marks.

 What's to stop you?
-You will continue to receive all of the benefits mentioned above, as well as others.
+You will continue to receive all of the benefits mentioned above and others.
 You should probably attend at least one regular yoga class, as they can differ significantly from pregnant yoga.
 Of course, with a new baby, life may be pretty chaotic, so formal sessions will likely be few and far between.
-Fortunately, one of the main advantages of Yoga as a workout plan is that it doesn't require any particular equipment, so you can practice it in the comfort of your own house when your baby is sleeping.
+Fortunately, one of the main advantages of Yoga as a workout plan is that it doesn't require any special equipment, so you can practice it in the comfort of your own house while your baby is sleeping.